Tailor-made Tour 9 days from £2650 per person

 ✓ Entrance fees to sites and monuments listed in tour itinerary

 Colombo, Sri Lanka’s capital and international gateway, is a large, modern metropolis with roots as a medieval port.
 Its streets were laid out by the Dutch in the 1600s and expande…

 Set beside a shimmering artificial lake, Polonnaruwa is the most compelling of Sri Lanka’s ancient capitals.
 From the 11th to 13th centuries, a succession of ambitious kings develo…

 Minneriya National Park

-For visitors exploring the ruined cities of Anuradhapura and Polonnaruwa, nearby Minneriya National Park makes an excellent change of pace and scenery.
-At its heart stands the lar...
+For visitors exploring the ruined cities of Anuradhapura and Polonnaruwa, nearby Minneriya National Park, and the interlinking Kaudalla and Hurulu Eco Parks, make an excellent chan…

 The prominence of Kandy, Sri Lanka’s highland capital and second largest city, rests on its role as repository of the famous ‘Tooth Relic’ of the Buddha, one of Asia’s most sacred…